glutanimate/anki-addons-misc/ankiweb.md

 - "Ignore accents in browser search" by Houssam Salem (https://github.com/hssm/anki-addons)

-Original idea by Keven on [Anki tenderapp](https://anki.tenderapp.com/discussions/ankidesktop/17918-add-on-or-anki-feature-suggestion-show-only-front-card-in-browser-checkbox).
+Original idea by Keven on the [Anki support forums](https://anki.tenderapp.com/discussions/ankidesktop/17918-add-on-or-anki-feature-suggestion-show-only-front-card-in-browser-checkbox).

+Special thanks to ankitest for testing and improving this add-on.

 **License**